ten-protocol/go-ten/design/fast_finality.md

 (e.g. transactions are gossiped normally, and not targeted specifically at the leader node).

 The cluster's leader is selected via an RPC operation on the corresponding host.
-It is the responsibility of the sequencer's operator to monitor the healthiness of the hosts and enclaves, assign new leaders, and restart any down hosts and enclaves.
+It is the responsibility of the sequencer's operator to monitor the healthiness of the nodes.
 In the event that a follower crashes, it can be restarted and recover data from the leader, just like a regular node.
 If the event that the leader crashes, the sequencer operator must select a new leader.

 The key risk during failover is that a single light batch (the latest) may be lost.
 There are two specific issues that must be handled: